cmungall/owljs/README-REPL.md

 Often it's not necessary to call methods on this object, as the repl exports convenience functions directly.

+## Accessing classes easily

-The variable "o" contains an entry for every class in the ontology, allowing easy access to OWLClasses without knowing their IRIs.
+The global variable "o" contains an entry for every class in the ontology, allowing easy access to OWLClasses without knowing their IRIs.
 E.g. typing: